Good customer service is important — whether we’re receiving or providing it. But what is good customer service, anyway?

 From a customer’s perspective, good customer service is fast, seamless, and easy.
 It’s also consistent, convenient, personalized, and empathetic.
 The same applies to your business when providing customer service.

 The customer reaches out on their preferred customer service channel – voice, video, email, chat, or even self-service option like a customer portal.
-Agents are available to help when needed, and the customer doesn’t have to repeat themselves.
-The agent understands the issue, is empathetic, and resolves the problem the first time the customer reaches out.
+Service reps or AI agents, like Agentforce for Service, are available to help when needed, and the customer doesn’t have to repeat themselves.
+The service rep or agent understands the issue, is empathetic, and resolves the problem the first time the customer reaches out.

 Of course, such a seamless customer experience doesn’t just magically happen.
-It takes well-trained agents with the right customer service skills.
+It takes well-trained customer service reps and agents with the right customer service skills.
 And it takes supportive, smart technology — specifically an omnichannel CRM, plus connected data, artificial intelligence (AI) and automation.
-Thanks to advances in technology, all this is now possible.
+Thanks to advances in technology improving customer service software, all this is now possible.
 (Back to top)

 Why is good customer service important?